gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/session-01/research-topics.md

 - Images in HTML
 - Links in Web pages
-- Semantic HTML
 - Emmet.

-Good luck! and I hope these were helpful to you
+Good luck! and I hope these were helpful to you.